 She awoke to an empty apartment.

-Too sore and tired to move, she lingered on her bed for a while longer.
-No light from the windows let her know the passage of time.
-Only the canton’s heavy gray stone surrounded her, the musty space illuminated by the sickly, ubiquitous arcane glow.
+Too sore and tired to move, she lingered in her bed for a while longer.
+The lack of windows concealed the passage of time.
+Only the canton’s heavy gray stone surrounded her, the musty space illuminated by the wan light of the wall sconces.

 Maybe gods weren’t the best when it came to designing mortal habitation.